Mediterranean Garden in India: Deccan, Rajasthan, and Hill Stations

 Sun: Full sun

-Water: Very low - store water in trunk
+Water: Very low — water monthly in dry season

 Ready to Bring This Style to Life?